JanssenProject/jans/docs/community/triage.md

 Github labels help us annotate issues/PRs with additional data.
 Janssen community uses labels, as detailed below, to communicate information and help making decisions about issues/PRs.

+### Auto-labelling

+Janssen project utilizes automation to aid in Issue/PR labelling process.
+Automation would derive appropriate label based on certain attributes of issue/PR, for instance, directories where there is code change, title or issue/PR etc.

+While most of the labels are available for community members to manully apply to an issue/PR, there are certain labels which should not be manually applied.
+These labels are reserved for automated scripts.
+In the listing below, such labels will be marked accordingly in `Details` column.
+If a label is reseved for auto labelling on PRs, it'll be mentioned as `auto` in `Details` column.

+> Know that a label may be automated for PR but available for manual application for on an issue.

 ### Communication labels

 These labels communicate status of current triage process for an issue/PR or indicate where community contribution is required.
 Most of communication labels would be replaced by other labels as triage process progresses and issue enters active development.
 For example, `help wanted` label would be removed once issue gets under active development and a community members takes ownership of the issue.
 Below is the list of labels which fall under this category: